jackyzha0/ctrl-v/README.md

 `make docker-all` &mdash; builds and runs built Docker image on `:8080`

 `make docker-push` &mdash; pushes build Docker image to Dockerhub

+`make gcr` &mdash; tags and pushes iamge to Google Container Registry for Cloud Run.
+Changes are live on `api.ctrl-v.app`